-20.3 Proxy to User Authentication
+3808 20.3 Proxy-to-User Authentication

 Similarly, when a UAC sends a request to a proxy server, the proxy server MAY authenticate the originator before the request is processed.
 If no credentials (in the Proxy-Authorization header field) are provided in the request, the UAS can challenge the originator to provide credentials by rejecting the request with a 407 (Proxy Authentication Required) status code.
-The proxy MUST populate the 407 (Proxy Authentication Required) message with a Proxy- Authenticate header applicable to the proxy for the requested resource.
+The proxy MUST populate the 407 (Proxy Authentication Required) message with a Proxy-Authenticate header field applicable to the proxy for the requested resource.

-The use of the Proxy-Authentication and Proxy-Authorization parallel that described in [23, Section 3.6], with one difference.
-Proxies MUST NOT add the Proxy-Authorization header.
-407 (Proxy Authentication Required) responses MUST be forwarded upstream towards the UAC following the procedures for any other response.
-It is the client's responsibility to add the Proxy-Authorization header containing credentials for the realm of the proxy which has asked for authentication.
+The use of Proxy-Authentication and Proxy-Authorization parallel that described in [16, Section 3.6], with one difference.
+Proxies MUST NOT add the Proxy-Authorization header field.
+407 (Proxy Authentication Required) responses MUST be forwarded upstream toward the UAC following the procedures for any other response.
+It is the UAC's responsibility to add the Proxy-Authorization header field containing credentials for the realm of the proxy that has asked for authentication.

 If a proxy were to resubmit a request with a Proxy-Authorization header field, it would need to increment the CSeq in the new request.
-However, this would mean that the UAC which submitted the original request would discard a response from the UAS, as the CSeq value would be different.
+However, this would cause the UAC that submitted the original request to discard a response from the UAS, as the CSeq value would be different.

-When the originating UAC receives the 407 (Proxy Authentication Required) it SHOULD, if it is able, re-originate the request with the proper credentials.
+3823 When the originating UAC receives the 407 (Proxy Authentication Required) it SHOULD, if it is able, reoriginate the request with the proper credentials.
 It should follow the same procedures for the display of the "realm" parameter that are given above for responding to 401.
+If no credentials for a realm can be located, UACs MAY attempt to retry the request with a username of "anonymous" and no password (a password of "").
 The UAC SHOULD also cache the credentials used in the re-originated request.

-3731 The following rule is RECOMMENDED for proxy credential caching:
+The following rule is RECOMMENDED for proxy credential caching:

-If a UA receives a Proxy-Authenticate header in a 401/407 response to a request with a particular Call-ID, it should incorporate credentials for that realm in all subsequent requests that contain the same Call-ID.
+If a UA receives a Proxy-Authenticate header field in a 401/407 response to a request with a particular Call-ID, it should incorporate credentials for that realm in all subsequent requests that contain the same Call-ID.
 These credentials MUST NOT be cached across dialogs; however, if a UA is configured with the realm of its local outbound proxy, when one exists, then the UA MAY cache credentials for that realm across dialogs.
-Note that this does mean a future requests in a dialog could contain credentials that are not needed by any proxy along the Route header path.
-Any user agent that wishes to authenticate itself to a proxy server - usually, but not necessarily, after receiving a 407 (Proxy Authentication Required) response - MAY do so by including a Proxy-Authorization header field with the request.
-The Proxy-Authorization request-header field allows the client to identify itself (or its user) to a proxy which requires authentication.
-The Proxy-Authorization header field value consists of credentials containing the authentication information of the user agent for the proxy and/or realm of the resource being requested.
+Note that this does mean a future request in a dialog could contain credentials that are not needed by any proxy along the Route header path.

+Any UA that wishes to authenticate itself to a proxy server - usually, but not necessarily, after receiving a 407 (Proxy Authentication Required) response - MAY do so by including a Proxy-Authorization header field with the request.
+The Proxy-Authorization request-header field allows the client to identify itself (or its user) to a proxy that requires authentication.
+The Proxy-Authorization header field value consists of credentials containing the authentication information of the UA for the proxy and/or realm of the resource being requested.

-A Proxy-Authorization header field applies only to the proxy whose realm is identifier in the "realm" parameter (this proxy may previously have demanded authentication using the Proxy-Authenticate field).
-When multiple proxies are used in a chain, the Proxy-Authorization header field MUST NOT be consumed by any proxy whose realm does not match the "realm" parameter specified in the Proxy-Authorization header.
+A Proxy-Authorization header field applies only to the proxy whose realm is identified in the "realm" parameter (this proxy may previously have demanded authentication using the Proxy-Authenticate field).
+When multiple proxies are used in a chain, the Proxy-Authorization header field MUST NOT be consumed by any proxy whose realm does not match the "realm" parameter specified in the Proxy-Authorization header field.